DFE-Digital/architecture/principles/enterprise-architecture-principles.md

 __How?__
 -  Choose Software as a Service (SaaS), before Platform as a Service (PaaS), before Infrastructure as a Service (IaaS)
 -  Check hosting arrangements and data sensitivity when selecting cloud solutions
--  Design exit strategy before entering cloud agreements
+-  Design the exit strategy before entering cloud agreements
--  Design solutions to take advantage of cloud features, such as elastic scaling, automated spin-down
+-  Design solutions to take advantage of cloud features, such as elastic scaling and automated spin-down

 __Relates to__